Vanarga/pwshExcel/README.md

         The mandatory parameter ObjExcel is the Excel COM Object passed to the function.

     **.PARAMETER** - Path
-        The mandatory parameter Path is the location string of the Excel file.
+        The optional parameter Path is the location string of the Excel file.
 Relative and Absolute paths are supported.

     **.EXAMPLE**
         The example below returns the workbook COM object specified by Path.
 ```
+        Get-Workbook -ObjExcel [-Path <String>]

         PS C:\> $wb = Get-Workbook -ObjExcel $myExcelObj -Path "C:\Excel.xlsx"
 ```
 4. **Get-Worksheet**